Giving to the Foundation

 What is the first step?

-Make a confidential phone call to Tom Doherty at the Foundation or stop by our office at 270 Main Street in downtown Greenfield.
+Make a confidential phone call to Regina Curtis at the Foundation or stop by our office (N213) at One College Drive, in Greenfield.
 We will be happy to assist you in developing a charitable planned giving program tailored to your specifications.

 - Sustaining Gifts (up to $499)